EternityX/DEADCELL-GUI/README.md

   <img width="500" height="250" src="https://i.imgur.com/cEwKoeV.png">
 </p>

+# About usage of designs
+Since I've been getting messages about 1:1 copies of the designs shown at the end of this README,

+_NO_ cheats have explicit permission to use the designs, this includes but not limited to:
+- Aworex
+- Millionware

+If you see other copies, feel free to open an issue and I'll publicly shame them on this list as well.

 # Notice
 Unfortunately the DEADCELL 'remake' was never finished, therefore this GUI is lacking a lot of features.
 I believe it is a good base to build from into something nice.
 It features some nice things such as window managing, event handling, and some other small things.